ImageMagick v6 Examples --

 [IM Text]

-If you can figure out the image size in a different way you can substitute the appropriate draw command directly into the next examples, rather then use an FX mathematical expression.
+If you can figure out the image size in a different way (using the shell, or other API language wrapper) you can substitute the appropriate draw parameters directly into the next examples, rather then use an FX mathematical expression.
 Basically the above makes this whole process independent of the actual size of the thumbnail.
 Any other way, including direct hard coding is also acceptable.

 Now we can use this to generate overlay and a mask image.
-As part of this we also need to create a transparent canvas using the original image, to get the size right.
+As part of this we create a Transparent Canvas using the original image (which is first enlarged by the stroke-width), to get the size right.

 -background none -fill none -stroke black -strokewidth 3 \